 Working abroad is a great way for students to get experience and a bit of cash during the summer holidays.
-As the UK academic year generally runs from late September to June, thousands of university students head overseas before their courses resume in the autumn.
+As the US and UK academic years generally runs from late September to June, thousands of university students head overseas before their courses resume in the autumn.

 However, a small industry has sprung up to send students abroad to work at summer camps, particularly in the US.
 Freshers’ fairs across the country have stalls manned by BUNAC and CCUSA representatives, securing the next year’s crop of young people to spend 10 to 12 weeks looking after children at residential camps.

-He said: “Camp Shane specialises in weight loss and was a rather large camp.
-The camp itself is often involved in the media, and in fact during the summer of 2006 when I was working there they had TV crews from The Learning Channel who were shooting a TV programme called Losing It: Tales from Fat Camp which followed several of the campers around through the time they spent there.”
+He said: “Camp Shane specializes in weight loss and was a rather large camp.
+The camp itself is often involved in the media, and in fact back during the summer of 2006 when I was working there they had TV crews from The Learning Channel who were shooting a TV program called Losing It: Tales from Fat Camp which followed several of the campers around through the time they spent there.”

 Alex did not deliberately pick a weight loss camp, but applied to Camp America late in the scheme and had to take the first job offer he received, which was in late April, and began working in June.